 Is the product live and in the market at this point?

 “What’s wrong with this rash?
 What do I do with this child who’s got abdominal pain?”
 It is dramatically changing the relationship between specialists and clinicians in the communities.
 It’s a more collaborative approach, a more supportive approach, changing the way patients are managed.
-Patients have to travel less to the hospital.
+As a result, patients have to travel less to the hospital.
 And that has such a dramatic effect on the working lives of clinicians in the hospital.

 One of the questions that we had was why the specialist would want to do this?
 The reality now is that hospitals are overwhelmed.
 There’s so much work coming their way.
-We need to think differently about selecting out the patient who needs to be in the hospital and providing support outside of the hospital environment for all the other patients.
+So we need to think differently about selecting the patient who needs to be in the hospital and providing support outside of the hospital environment for all the other patients.

 How are both the primary and the specialists like this?
 Do they find this is helpful, or do they feel threatened by it?
 What is their response?